jlab-hep/-rd53a_software_doc/docs/create_user.md

 The current password is written in the Email sent to your address or issued by admin of LocalDB.<br>
 ![Set_Password](images/set_password.png)<br>

-Then you can sign in the username and set password to click "Sign in" bottum at the top left of the page.
+Then you can sign in the username and set password to click "Sign in" buttom at the top left of the page.